 If you’re a startup founder or product lead, you know the pain: one or two calls a week, time-zone ping-pong, pricey agencies, and survey forms that miss the “why.”
 Here we’ll show how AI chat interviewers fix those spots, then compare the best options so you can pick what fits your team’s needs.

-Why AI Interviews Beat Forms and Calls
+Why AI Interviews Beat Surveys and Calls

 Fewer no-shows, less scheduling